 - Movers also charge an hourly fee for labor, which includes their travel time.

 - According to HomeAdvisor, the cost to pack a home varies between $270 and $2,200, with the average being $1,000.

 - The details of what your insurance covers depends on your policy.
-Moving and storage companies can’t sell insurance per se, but they can provide valuation options.
+Moving and storage companies cannot sell insurance per se, but they can provide valuation options.

 Types of Moves

-The middle ground between full-service and DIY moves.
+This is the middle ground between full-service and DIY moves.
 Hire movers for a few hours to help load/unload your goods.
-Labor only is a time- and energy-saving move if you don’t mind packing your own items but would like some help with the heavy lifting.
+Labor only is a time and energy saver if you do not mind packing your own items but would like some help with the heavy lifting.